Probabilistic Soundness Guarantees in LLM Reasoning Chains: Soundness Checks via

-While the notion of reliability is general, a rigorous definition of each \(\tau_k\) is challenging due to probabilistic uncertainty and unreliable preceding claims in the reasoning chain.
-Critically, deterministic hard soundness (\cref{def:hard_soundness}) cannot account for premises with uncertainty. \OurProb{} addresses this: \cref{sec:motivating_subsets} motivates probabilistic entailment using insights from human psychology, LLM empirics, and mathematical logic.
-Subsequently, \cref{sec:res} formalizes our approach, defines \OurProb{}, and details its efficient Monte Carlo estimation.
+However, a well-principled and computationally tractable formulation of \(\tau_k\) is non-trivial when entailment is probabilistic.
+Critically, hard soundness is incompatible with non-binary outputs, and it is not immediately clear how uncertain premises should be evaluated. \OURS{} addresses this: \cref{sec:motivating_subsets} motivates probabilistic entailment using insights from human psychology, LLM empirics, and mathematical logic.
+Subsequently, \cref{sec:res} formalizes our approach, defines \OURS{}, and details its efficient Monte Carlo estimation.